 Renew Permanent Handicapped License Plate

-Most states treat permanent disabled license plates like regular plates when it comes time to renewal.
-This means you’ll receive a renewal notice in the mail, requiring you to renew your handicapped plates in the same manner as regular plates.
+Most states treat permanent disabled license plates like regular plates when it comes time to renew.
+This means you'll receive a renewal notice in the mail, requiring you to renew your handicapped plates in the same manner as regular plates.
 The renewal notice will explain how to renew.
 Depending on your state you may be able to renew online, in person, or by phone, e-mail, or mail.

 No medical recertification is required for permanent plates provided you renew on time.
 If you allow your plates to remain expired for an extended period, you may be asked to reapply, requiring medical recertification.
 In Washington, for example, permanent plates cannot be renewed after 31 days.